yrxmr/dotfiles/README.md

-When I was bored and gave Ubuntu a makeover
+When I was bored and redid Linux's UI

 "config" I3 window manager's config file